 HUD may award funding for specifically-named families living in specified types of units (e.g., a family that is displaced by demolition of public housing; a non-purchasing family residing in a HOPE 1 or 2 projects).
-In these cases, the PHA may admit such families whether or not they are on the waiting list, and, if they are on the waiting list, without considering the family's position on the waiting list.
-These families are considered non-waiting list selections.
+In these cases, the PHA may admit families that are not on the waiting list, or without considering the family's position on the waiting list.
 The PHA must maintain records showing that such families were admitted with special program funding.